Y

 Traditionally speaking, yellow bass originate from the Mississippi River.
 However, you can also find them in several of the Mississippi’s tributaries, including the Tennessee River and Trinity River.
 They range as far north as Minnesota and as far south as Louisiana.
 In recent years, the range has grown as they’ve been introduced to new waterways.
 Today, you can find them as far west as Arizona

 Yellow bass prefer quiet, slow-moving rivers, lakes, streams, and reservoirs.
 It enjoys relatively clear water but can tolerate some turbidity.
 They frequently congregate in areas that feature a solid substrate.
 The type of substrate doesn’t particularly matter so long as it is firm and can range from mud and sand to rock and gravel.
 During the summer months, yellow bass often move to deeper water to feed.
 At this time, you’ll most likely find them at depths ranging from 10 to 20 feet below the surface.
-Meanwhile, they often move into more shallow water during cooler months.
+Meanwhile, they often move into shallower water during cooler months.
 In winter, you’ll frequently find yellow bass at depths of 6 to 12 feet.
 In lakes with lots of vegetation, they often congregate near the edges of any underwater cover.

 Predators and Prey